AlexLu1/AirQualityEmissionHealthData/README.md

 ## Introduction

-In this project, we aim to analyze the relationship between greenhouse gas emis- sions and air quality across EU countries.
+In this project, we aim to analyze the relationship between greenhouse gas emissions and air quality across EU countries.
 The primary research goal is whether high levels of greenhouse gas emissions are an indicator of increased harmful gas emissions that negatively impact air quality.
 Additionally, we will examine respiratory health data to determine whether air quality can serve as a predictor for these conditions.
 To achieve this, we will categorize greenhouse emissions by